E1 European long distance path: Denmark

-Responsible organisation: Dansk vandrelaug
+Dansk Vandrelaug is the organisation responsible for this section of the route.

 Route

-The ferry from Varberg in Sweden arrives in Grenå.
+The ferry from Halmstad in Sweden arrives in Grenå.
 The link from Grenå to Vrads Sande on the Hærvej was inaugurated in 2006.
 The first part of this new stage is the Mols route to Århus.
 Then it uses the Århus – Silkeborg route via Skanderborg to Virklund and from Virklund to Vrads on the Horsens Silkeborg naturstien.
-At Vrads it connects to the historic Hærvej which is followed south to the German border.
-It meets up with the European walking route E6 near Padborg.
+At Vrads, it connects to the historic Hærvej, which continues south to the German border.
+It connects to the European walking route E6 near Padborg.
 From Bov a part of the Gendarmstien is used to link the Hærvejen to the German Ochsenweg.
 The border is crossed between Kruså and Kupfermühle.